 The 5 best new features, as chosen by the users in the Logos 7 Forums, are as follows:

 - Sermon Editor – Create sermons directly in Logos instead of writing in Word or some other word processor.
 This saves them, syncs them, and makes them searchable inside Logos.

 - Concordance – This tool confused me because I couldn’t get past what I know about Bible concordances, but imagine being able to create such a tool for any book like a commentary or ancient church fathers.
 Now, look at the words and content and learn how an author uses words, how often and where he gets them from.
 Find out what terms get used the most and that might help you understand the overview of a book in the Bible.
 See it in action on Logos’ site.
 It’s a powerful way to find sermon or Bible study illustrations about a topic.
 Do a Concordance index on a book about grace.
 Then find the entries in the headings only to see what’s in the book.
-This is a feature of Logos Now only, a subscription that gives users access to new features before others get them.

 - Quick Start Layouts – Layouts store the organization of your open books so you can go back to it later.
 New users might need help getting started, so Logos created some Quick Start Layouts for things like Journaling, Greek or Hebrew Word Study, one for your top Bible and top Commentary and more.

 - Multiview Resources – Think parallel study Bible in a single Bible pane.
 This way you can open your favorite Bible and either a Greek or Hebrew Bible to the same passage.
 Use this to share your visual filters from one tool with the other.
 For example, I can set all active verbs in the Greek Bible to show up in blue highlight.
 Those will also get highlighted in an English text if it has Greek tags, like the ESV or NKJV do.
 To get the full understanding of how powerful this addition is, see it in action at Logos’ site.